Code-Institute-Submissions/JennyDelaney-Portfolio-Project-2_NovResub/README.md

 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, iPhone 8 & iPhone XR.
 -   A large amount of testing was done to ensure game responded as expected.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Future Developement

+-   The next version of the game could include some different theme options.
+I tried to do this for this version but unfortunately ran out of time to complete so had to remove it.

 ### Known Bugs